Pillar 1: Procure

 • Chapter 6: Support Documentation and Services (required)

-• EIR Development Services: A completed questionnaire that may include:
+• ICT Development Services: A completed questionnaire that may include:

 • skills and training resources used or procured to develop or accessible ICT